ragrasia/Try-a-Game-Make/README.md

  That this project is to create a game or practice how to create a view and is intended to study.

-I think this project and a very high level of programming knowledge, because most think that is close to the foundation.